dave-mp/ios-external-storage-cleaner/README.md

 ### `cleanWithBookmark(bookmarkBase64: string)`

-Cleans system files and hidden files from the previously selected folder.
+⚠️ **Deletes ALL files and folders from the previously selected directory.**

 **Parameters:**
 - `bookmarkBase64` - The base64-encoded bookmark from `pickFolder()`